Kacper1263/pangolin-watchdog/README.md

 - **Docker Support**: Easy deployment with Docker and Docker Compose
 - **SQLite Database**: Lightweight data persistence for configuration and ban history

+## How It Works

+1. **Log Monitoring**: The background worker continuously polls the Pangolin API for new access logs
+2. **Rule Evaluation**: Each log entry is evaluated against active watchdog rules
+3. **Automatic Banning**: When a log matches a rule, the IP is automatically banned via Pangolin API.
+Service is adding new block IP rule with **last + 1 priority (this is current limitation, it can not work for example if you have some allow country rules first - I'm working on it)**
+4. **Ban Tracking**: All bans are recorded in the local database with expiration times
+5. **Dashboard Updates**: The web dashboard displays real-time statistics and ban history

 ## Prerequisites

 - Pangolin Integration API enabled